stellar/slingshot/zkvm/docs/utreexo.md

 Returns new [item proof](#item-proof) or failure.

 1. If the generation of the proof is equal to the generation of the `catchup.forest`, return the proof unchanged.
-2. If the generation of the proof is not equal to the previous generation of the `catchup.forest`, fail.
+2. If the generation of the proof is not equal to the _preceding_ generation of the `catchup.forest`, fail.
 3. Compute intermediate hashes using the proof’s neighbors until meeting a hash present in the catchup map.
 4. If reached the end of the proof, but no matching hash is found in the map, fail.
 5. Let `k` be the level of the remembered node (`k` can be zero, if the item’s leaf node was remembered).